-There was proactive engagement with other dental providers to co-ordinate care and meet patients' needs.
+There was proactive engagement with other dental providers to co-ordinate care and meet patient's needs.
 The practice involved other professionals and therapists in the care of their patients where this was in the best interest of the patient.
 Patients were referred to hospital services appropriately.
-There was a patient referral form which included urgent two week referrals for mouth cancer.
-There were also for referrals to an orthodontic specialist if required and to the specialist dentistry team at the local NHS Trust.
-The practice completed detailed forms or referral letters to ensure the specialist service had all the relevant information required.
-We saw evidence of this in patients' records and letters to and from the specialist services.
+There was a patient referral form which included urgent two week referrals for mouth cancer and also for referrals to an orthodontic specialist if required.